 - Rehabilitative – aimed at alleviating pain due to injury and returning the body to health

-The therapist generally focuses in on the problem area, a tight hamstring for instance, rather than giving you a full-body massage.
-If you have an expectations or questions about your treatment, please discuss this with your therapist.
+A sports massage is a good choice if you have a specific problem, a tender knee from running for instance.
+The therapist generally focuses on the problem area, a tight hamstring for instance, rather than giving you a full-body massage.
+If you have any expectations or questions about your treatment, please discuss this with your therapist.